ArjenR/x120x_upsd/README.md

 ```

 ## Todo
-- Add monitoring for a temperature sensor to measure battery temperature.
-Need to decide which sensor 1st.
+- ~~Add monitoring for a temperature sensor to measure battery temperature.
+Need to decide which sensor 1st.~~
 - An api for an applet of some sorts?
+Partly done hack

 ## License
 This work is licensed under a